 And ‘How did our ancestors live?’
 Archaeologists and ethnographers study artefacts, which are all the things made or used by people, to work out how people lived in the past.

 What does this mean to you?

-- Every species of plant and animal has a part to play in keeping our environment intact.
+Every species of plant and animal has a role to play in keeping our environment intact.
 New extinctions will indicate that all is not well.
 Every species that dies upsets the balance that we need for our survival.
-Museum scientists are playing a major part in identifying species so we can keep a check on them.
+Museum scientists are playing a major role in identifying species so we can keep check on them.

-- Insects are everywhere.
-By learning more about them, museum entomologists help in the fight to stop them ruining our fruit and vegetables, and giving us illnesses like malaria.
+Insects are everywhere.
+By learning more about them, museum entomologists help in the fight to stop them from ruining our fruits and vegetables, and infecting us with illnesses like malaria.

 What other services do museum scientists provide?

-- Museum scientists are keen to tell you about their work, so they are happy to give talks to schools, clubs and any other group that is interested.
+Museum scientists are eager to tell you all about their work, so they are happy to give talks to schools, clubs and any other group that is interested.
 Just phone to make an arrangement.

-- You can ask them to identify puzzling objects.
-Either phone or leave your specimen at the Museum to be looked at later.
+You can ask them to identify puzzling objects.
+Either phone or leave your specimen at the Museum to be looked at.
 Be sure not to collect objects that may be rare or protected by the law.
 Rather report what you saw and take a photograph if you can.

 Some museum taxonomists provide professional identifications for commercial enterprises.